 Marine Education Center: Historic barns house a theater, exhibit area, and store.
 The barns are generally accessible with occasional short sloped areas of historic flooring.
 Assistance may be needed with the side ramp or entry.
 Exhibits are accessibly designed.
 The theater has space to allow wheelchair access.
-Designated accessible parking spaces and generally accessible restrooms are available in the main lot.
-Route from the parking lot to the Marine Education Center is generally accessible, but visitors may require assistance with rolled gravel that occasionally works loose from the surface.
+Accessible parking is located in the main parking lot.
+Route of travel between the parking lot and the Marine Education Center is accessible; restrooms at the main parking lot are generally accessible.

 Equal Access Program: During the roving season, from April 1st to November 30th, equal access tours are organized on demand.
 Please contact the Equal Access Coordinator Office to request a tour.
 A two week advance notice is recommended.
 During the elephant seal breeding season, December 15th through March 31st, visitors with a mobility disability may tour the breeding area on Fridays, Saturdays and Sundays and on Special Holiday Mondays.
 A wheelchair accessible van transports visitors to an accessible boardwalk that leads to where the seals are.
 Every person in need of mobility assistance may bring up to 2 people on the tour.
 Reservations are required and may be made starting from November 1st until tours are full.
 For reservations and further information, please contact the Equal Access Coordination Office at Ano.EqualAccess@parks.ca.gov or (650) 879-2033.